Durham School of the Arts: Campus

-The campus consists of six semiconnected buildings: the Middle School Building (formerly the Julian S. Carr Building), the Black Box Theater (formerly the Durham High School auto shop), the Media Center, the Weaver Auditorium, the Main Building, the Gymnasium, and the Science Academy Building (often called the Science or Academy Building), as well as the recently completed New Building, housing 8th and 9th grade classes, along with the high school English department.
+The campus consists of six semi-connected buildings: the Middle School Building (formerly the Julian S. Carr Building), the Black Box Theater (formerly the Durham High School auto shop), the Media Center, the Weaver Auditorium, the Main Building, the Gymnasium, and the Science Academy Building (often called the Science or Academy Building), as well as the recently completed New Building, housing 8th and 9th grade classes, along with the high school English department.
 The new building uses the letter "T" in front of its classroom numbers for "Transition" Building (as in the transition from middle to high school).

 Middle School Building

 The Julian S. Carr Building or Carr Building, named in honor of Julian Shakespeare Carr, originally housed students at the whites-only Carr Middle School.
 It merged with Durham High School in 1975; Durham High School closed in 1993.
 Classes in the Carr Building were usually Language Arts or Social Studies as opposed to those in the Science Academy building, which houses more mathematics and science.
 The building has three stories and a basement.
 The building has its own gym, dance room, and cafeteria.
 The building was built in the 1920s.
 A $194.2 million bond was proposed to put $15,141,636 towards repairs on the building, which showed signs of aging.
 In the 2007–2008 school year, the third floor and basement were sealed off, leaving just the first and second floors occupied; in the 2010–2011 school year, the building was closed completely for repairs.
 In the fall of 2011, the building was reopened after renovations were completed.
 The basement, which now holds electives for all students (including high schoolers at the school), and the third floor, which is now a cafeteria for the 6th and 7th graders, were reopened as well.
 It currently holds 6th and 7th grade classes.

 On August 24, 2017, in addition to prohibiting the Confederate flag, the Board of the Durham Public Schools voted unanimously to remove Carr's name from the building.
 Students on campus began to call it the Middle School Building.